tom-krieger/sshkeymgmt/README.md

 ## Module description

 Sshkeymgmt module is for managing Unix groups and Unix users together with their ssh keys.
 The module is focused on deploying users in groups.
-Groups e. g. can be departemens or teams (system administrators) within your organisation.
-As a group can consist of one member as well the module is not limited to deply users and ssh keys in groups.
+Groups e. g. can be departemens or teams (e. g. system administrators) within your organisation.
+As a group can consist of one member as well the module is not limited to deploy users and ssh keys in groups.

-Users used in ssh key groups which are not defined are simly ignored.
+Users used in ssh key groups which are not defined are simply ignored.
 A notification is printed to inform about that.

 ## Setup

 ### What sshkeymgmt affects

-Sshkeymgmt adds, modifies or deleted Unix users and Unix groups on your systems.
+Sshkeymgmt adds, modifies or deletes Unix users and Unix groups on your systems.
 As it is run with super user privileges it can affect any user on your systems.

 ### Setup Requirements